philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 ?          const prevState = state[reducerKeys[index]]
 ...
 ```
-We got the previous state by getting it from the `state` using the current key in the iteration.
+We got the previous state from the `state` object using the current key in the iteration.
 Next, we get the current state.
-We already have a variable `state` which holds the state object gotten from the `redcuer` call.
-This variable will now be rewritten to `newState`, also the `reducer` will be passed the `prevState` variable.
+We already have a variable `state` which holds the state object gotten from the `reducer` call.
+This variable will now be rewritten to `newState`, also the `reducer` will be passed to the `prevState` variable.
 So we edit the `state` arg to `prevState`:

 ```js
 // src/combineReducers.js